hyperandroid/Automata/readme.md

 ##How to

-Automata is valid to be used directly as a node js module.
+Automata is valid to be used directly as a node js module or directly on browsers.
 Exposes an object with two functions:

 ```javascript
 module.exports= {